chesswondo/movie-recommender-chatbot/README.md

 ### Note:

-**The chatbot is a bit raw at the moment, but is actively developing.
+**The chatbot is a bit raw at the moment, but is being actively developed.
 There are plans to make major changes.**

 ## Installation
 #### 1. Clone the repository: